 If you are living with ongoing pain, please know that you are not alone.
 Persistent pain is an invisible condition that, according to the Canadian Pain Task Force 2021 report, impacts 1/5 of Canadians.
 Pain can impact not only our physical abilities, but also our relationships, mental wellbeing, social wellness, confidence, identity and overall health.
 Pain is not an imagined condition, and it is not in our heads.
 All pain is real, and all pain has the potential to change.

-Room to Rise is committed to offering trauma-informed care and education, grounded in modern pain science, to help those living with persistent pain to improve quality of life, reduce fear, and restore joy.
+I am committed to offering trauma-informed care and education, grounded in modern pain science, to help those living with persistent pain to improve quality of life, reduce fear, and restore joy.

 Physiotherapy services can also be beneficial for individuals without pain who may be looking to explore movement, routine building, and/or enhance connection to the body.